This will be effectively a Philosophical/ Theological Musings Part 7, and probably my most counterintuitive post ever.

 - It can make you ignorant or dismissive of blatant threats to your own survival, either because you’re so desensitised from having been through so much or conversely you feel so sure of your abilities that you don’t bother addressing it.
 To give an example, in Army Cadets I very nearly got hazed.
 It was a group of 7 boys, all ‘white’ unsurprisingly, who tried to pin me to the bed to shove a broomstick up my ass.
 It didn’t happen though because I was too agile for them to keep hold of, so they gave up and left.
 Despite everything I didn’t report it; at the time I didn’t see it as a big deal because it didn’t happen.
 To me it was a game, and I “won”.
 Only now have I realised that I let them off the hook.

 - On a slight tangent it’s very typical of many ancient civilisations to glorify and promote war as a virtue.
-According to Michael Bradley’s The Iceman Inheritance violent aggression has been a feature of ‘white’ cultures since prehistory.
-Though I can think of plenty of other examples (god of the bible Yahweh), so it may just be a feature of expansionist civilisations.
+According to Michael Bradley’s The Iceman Inheritance, violent aggression has been a feature of ‘white’ cultures since prehistory.
+Though I can think of plenty of non-‘white’ examples (god of the bible Yahweh), so it may just be a feature of expansionist civilisations.
 Or maybe a feature of civilisation itself, if A short History of Progress is anything to go by.

 - I’ve had a subconscious tendency to trust my body more than my mind.
 It’s easy to know when I’m hungry, full, tired, pumped, etc. and what to do about it.
 However, the mind (which to me is synonymous with soul, psyche, spirit, etc.) picks up so many extraneous influences, changes its state from millisecond to millisecond, and can justify its way into or out of damn near everything (not to mention I only recently learned of the true depths of my self-hatred & avoidant traits) that trusting it seemed kind of stupid.